 8 Killer Website Conversions That Contractors Can Use Today!
 [Examples]

 Optimizing your website for Google (SEO) is a critical part of your overall success.
-But, if SEO is your trail of breadcrumbs, conversion is your trap.
+But, if SEO is your trail of breadcrumbs, the conversion is your trap.
 The best SEO strategy on the plant isn’t going to be successful if you can’t convert your clients during their journey to (and on) your website.

 What happens when users click on your website?
 Do they browse your content and engage with your brand?
 Or, are they leaving immediately and seeking out additional resources?
-Answering these questions is key towards boosting your ROI and scoring more clients.
+Answering these questions is key to boosting your ROI and scoring more clients.